 Emily received her undergraduate degree from Whittier College in 2020.
-While at Whittier, she got the opportunity to contribute to multiple research projects, including one that worked with WWF Hong Kong to study an invasive vine species in the Mai Po Nature Reserve mangrove forests in Yuen Long, HK.
+While at Whittier, she had the opportunity to collaborate on multiple research projects, including a 2-year project working with WWF Hong Kong to study an invasive vine species in the Mai Po Nature Reserve mangrove forests in Yuen Long, HK.

 - Seaweed physiological adaptations for predator deterrence